This screen provides a convenient means of tracking down transactions with limited information.

 - scotland train

 The option to output the result to CSV or XLS is available.
-To the right of the SUBMIT button on the page you will see an action menu with the option for output.
+To the right of the SEARCH button the action box symbol gives access to the options.